mmornati/homeplate/hass.md

 Visit `http://homeassistant:10000/DASHBOARD_URL?viewport=1200x825&eink=8` to verify everything is working.

-Replae `homeassistant` with the nostname or IP of your Home Assistant instance, and `DASHBOARD_URL` with the URL of the dashboard you want to screenshot.
+Replace `homeassistant` with the hostname or IP of your Home Assistant instance, and `DASHBOARD_URL` with the URL of the dashboard you want to screenshot.

-The paramaters `viewport` and `eink` tell the addon to return a screenshot witht he Inkplate's native resolution and color depth.
+The parameters `viewport` and `eink` tell the addon to return a screenshot with the Inkplate's native resolution and color depth.

 See the [Puppet Home Assistant Addon](https://github.com/balloob/home-assistant-addons/tree/main/puppet) for more documentation and options.